markteicher/Adaptive_Test_Orchestration/README.md

 # 🧪 Adaptive Test Orchestration (ATO)

-Adaptive Test Orchestration (ATO) is a system used to validate whether proof-of-concept automated exploitation workflows continue to function once real, commercial-grade software and security standards are applied.
+Adaptive Test Orchestration (ATO) is a software system whose purpose is to **verify whether proof-of-concept automated exploitation code actually works when subjected to real, commercial-grade software and security standards**.

-Recent demonstrations of automated or AI-assisted exploitation—such as “one-click RCE” workflows or “AI agents that can hack”—show how quickly known techniques can be chained when guardrails are absent.
-In practice, these demonstrations usually rely on assumptions that do not hold in real enterprise environments, including trusted local execution, implicit authorization, unlimited retries, permissive networking, and incomplete documentation.
+In recent years, multiple demonstrations have claimed that automated tools or “AI agents” can perform complex exploitation with minimal human involvement.
+These demonstrations often show impressive results in controlled environments.
+However, they typically depend on assumptions that do not exist in real organizations, such as unrestricted execution, implicit authorization, unlimited retries, permissive networking, and undocumented behavior.

-ATO exists to remove those assumptions.
+ATO exists specifically to remove those assumptions.

-ATO forces proof-of-concept automation to operate under the same conditions required of real software: explicit scope, bounded execution, centralized control, full observability, and complete documentation.
-The system does not attempt to improve or enhance exploitation techniques.
-It observes what still works once commercial constraints are enforced.
+ATO does not attempt to invent new exploitation techniques.
+It does not attempt to “outperform” existing tools.
+Instead, it takes existing proof-of-concept automation and forces it to operate under the same rules that real, deployed software must follow.

 **ATO applies commercial QA standards—scope control, bounded execution, reproducibility, and full documentation—to proof-of-concept automated exploitation workflows to determine whether they remain functional under real-world constraints.**